Sorcerer

 Forceful Presence (Su)

-If sorcerer is your favored class, whenever you cast a damaging spell, or utilize a damaging spell-like ability (typically spells, cantrips, or bloodline powers), you may add your Charisma Modifier to the damage dealt to each creature affected, once per spell (or spell-like ability).
-For example, casting Magic Missiles against two creatures (using Spell Surge, below) would add your Charisma modifier in damage, in addition to the spell's normal damage, to both targets.
-Hitting the same creature with all the missiles, would only add your Charisma modifier damage once, since there is only one creature.
+If sorcerer is your favored class, whenever you cast a damaging spell, or utilize a damaging spell-like ability (typically spells, cantrips, or bloodline powers), you may add your Charisma Modifier multiplied by the number of experience tiers you possess in the Sorcerer class (i.e. CHA mod x Sorcerer Experience Tier) to the damage dealt to each creature affected, once per spell (or spell-like ability).
+For example, casting Magic Missiles against two creatures (using Spell Surge, below) would add your Charisma modifier times your Sorcerer experience tier in damage, in addition to the spell's normal damage, to both targets.
+Hitting the same creature with all the missiles, would only add this additional damage once, since there is only one creature.

 Forceful Presence does not apply to damage caused by creatures or objects you summon or create with a spell or spell-like ability.

-Forceful Presence is doubled in the event the sorcerer gets a critical hit with a spell capable of actually critically hitting.
+Forceful Presence is doubled in the event the sorcerer gets a critical hit with a spell capable of actually critically hitting, such as rays.

 The damage bonus from Forceful Presence is applied to spells and spell-like abilities you cast, even if those spells or abilities come from another character class you possess.
 It is also applied to spells you cast from magic items, such as rods, as long as the produced spell effect would normally inflict damage on its own.